zillionare/python-project-wizard/docs/pypi_release_checklist.md

-# PyPI Release Checklist

 ## For Every Release

-0. Merge your change from features/release branch to master/main.
+0. Merge your changes from features/release branch to master/main.

 1. Update HISTORY.md